 A faculty mentor for your project (browse faculty here)

-2. FISH 494 Capstone I – Data collection (3-9cr) Students will collect data (e.g., field sampling, experiments, lab work) during this quarter and meet regularly with their faculty adviser.
-Students may elect to take FISH 494 more than once if data collection for the project requires more time.
+2. FISH 494 Capstone 2: Research (3cr) Students will collect data (e.g., field sampling, experiments, lab work) during this quarter and meet regularly with their faculty adviser.
+You may register for additional research credits (Fish 499) if your research project is innovative, requires work over and above the capstone, and meets your advisors’ approval.

-3. FISH 495 Capstone II – Data presentation (3 or 4cr) Capstone students analyze their results and write the final paper in the style of a peer-reviewed scientific journal article, with appropriate graphs, diagrams, and images.
+3. FISH 495 Capstone 3: Research Synthesis (3cr) Capstone students analyze their results and write the final paper in the style of a peer-reviewed scientific journal article, with appropriate graphs, diagrams, and images.
 Students also give an oral presentation on the project at the SAFS Undergraduate Research Symposium or a similar, approved venue.

 Submit a draft of the research paper to the Capstone Coordinator and two additional professionals in the field; incorporate any feedback into the final version.